662amandeep/Team-Genomics-One-A/README.md

 ### Step 6: Variant Calling

-#### ⨀ Generating FreeBayes Calls
 - Select the **FreeBayes tool** and set the parameters:
 ```
-     .
-“Choose the source for the reference genome”:
+     - “Choose the source for the reference genome”:
-     .
-“Run in batch mode?”: Merge output VCFs
+     - “Run in batch mode?”: Merge output VCFs
-     .
-“BAM dataset(s)”:
+     - “BAM dataset(s)”:
-     .
-“Using reference genome”: Human: hg19
+     - “Using reference genome”: Human: hg19
-     .
-“Limit variant calling to a set of regions?”: Do not limit
+     - “Limit variant calling to a set of regions?”: Do not limit
-     .
-“Choose parameter selection level”: 1.
+     - “Choose parameter selection level”: 1.
 Simple diploid calling
 ```
 Inspect the VCF outputs produced by FreeBayes.

 ### Step 7: FreeBayes Post-processing
 - Use the **bcftools norm tool** and set the following parameters:
  ```
-     .
-“VCF/BCF Data”: the VCF output of FreeBayes tool
+     - “VCF/BCF Data”: the VCF output of FreeBayes tool
-     .
-“Choose the source for the reference genome”: Use a built-in genome
+     - “Choose the source for the reference genome”: Use a built-in genome
-     .
-“Reference genome”: Human: hg19
+     - “Reference genome”: Human: hg19
-     .
-“When any REF allele does not match the reference genome base”: Ignore the problem (-w)
+     - “When any REF allele does not match the reference genome base”: Ignore the problem (-w)
-     .
-“Left-align and normalize indels?”: Yes
+     - “Left-align and normalize indels?”: Yes
-     .
-“Perform deduplication for the following types of variant records”: do not deduplicate any records.
+     - “Perform deduplication for the following types of variant records”: do not deduplicate any records.
-     . “~multiallelics”: split multiallelic sites into biallelic records (-)
+     - “~multiallelics”: split multiallelic sites into biallelic records (-)
-     . “split the following variant types”: both
+     - “split the following variant types”: both
-     . “output_type”: uncompressed VCF
+     - “output_type”: uncompressed VCF
 ```
 Look out for the output listing the total number of variant lines processed, along with the number of splits, realigned, and skipped records